 - If your enquiry requires further research, you will be referred to a planning customer adviser who will contact you within three working days

 - The planning customer adviser may decide that further research or information is required at this stage and you may be asked to complete a pre-application advice form.
 You will be advised of this and a planning officer will then contact you within 15 working days.
 If the proposal falls within a category for which there is a charge, you will be advised of this and you will need to send payment with the completed form

 - If planning permission is required, we will advise you:

 You will also be given a checklist that tells you all the plans and supporting information that you need to provide so that our planning officers can assess and determine the formal application.

 Pre-application advice form

-To fully understand your proposal, we may ask you to fill in a pre-application advice form (211KB).
-The form can be filled in electronically and emailed to us at email@example.com.
+To fully understand your proposal, we may ask you to fill in a pre-application advice form (41KB) .
+The form can be filled in electronically and emailed to us at firstname.lastname@example.org.
 Please check whether your proposal falls within a category for which there is a charge.